-The commercial REALTOR® you need will have knowledge and expertise in the marketplace, including the price, financing, terms and condition of competing properties.
+The commercial REALTOR® you need will have knowledge and expertise in locating the right space for you.
 Working on your behalf, they will advise, recommend, caution, and counsel you at all the major steps in helping your business succeed in a new location.

-Your commercial REALTOR® may have one or more of the following designations:
+Your REALTOR® may have one or more of the following designations:

-Your commercial REALTOR® can help you at each stage of the process from listing your space to finalizing the transaction.
-Some key steps are outlined below to help you as you start working with your REALTOR®.
+Your commercial REALTOR® can help you at each stage of the process from finding your commercial space to finalizing the transaction.
+Some key steps are outlined below to help you as you start working with your commercial REALTOR®.

 Consider location: You may want to consider locations that are close to your customers, your home, workers, vendors or suppliers.

 Find a space that suits your business needs: Consider the square footage, facilities, growth potential, street visibility, parking, security and so on.

 Building condition: During initial viewings make note of any visible damage or wear and you may want to follow up with a professional inspection.

 Zoning: Check with your municipal affairs office or municipal planning department for zoning regulations and land use.